danielpuglisi/seiten/README.md

 Seiten allows you to create locale specific navigations and static page contents for your application.

-Rename your `navigation.yml` file in the following way: `navigation.locale.yml`.
+Rename your `config/navigation.yml` file in the following way: `config/navigation/locale.yml`.
-For example: For the `:en` locale create a file called `navigation.en.yml` and for the `:de` locale create a file called `navigation.de.yml`.
+For example: For the `:en` locale create a file called `config/navigation/en.yml` and for the `:de` locale create a file called `config/navigation/de.yml`.

-If a localized navigation file is not found, seiten will look for a `navigation.yml` per default.
+If a localized navigation file is not found, seiten will look for `config/navigation.yml` per default.

 ### Static pages